 See more In-depth

-- Depression among women of reproductive age.
-Centers for Disease Control and Prevention. http://www.cdc.gov/reproductivehealth/depression.
-Accessed Oct.
-28, 2015.
+- Depression among women.
+Centers for Disease Control and Prevention. https://www.cdc.gov/reproductivehealth/depression/index.htm.
+Accessed Dec.
+8, 2018.

 - Kuehner C. Why is depression more common among women than among men?
 Lancet Psychiatry.
 2017;4:146.